-There are three steps when packing an experiment with reprozip: tracing the experiment, editing the configuration file (if necessary), and creating the reproducible package.
+The reprozip component is responsible for packing an experiment, which is done in three steps: tracing the experiment, editing the configuration file (if necessary), and creating the reproducible package.
 Each of these steps is explained in more details below.
 Please note that reprozip is only available for Linux distributions.